-Ever since last year’s Buffalo Chicken Pull-Apart Bread, I’ve been brainstorming hundreds of ideas of what to put in a similarly party-friendly loaf, but to no avail.
-Nothing really seemed exciting enough to put into motion, until a brown bag full of apples picked from the orchard begged me to find ways to use them.
-Apple cider, apple pies, caramel apples, and apple crisps all seemed like great base recipes to transform into a share-able bread, but I nearly fell out of my chair when I remembered apple fritters.
+Apple cider, apple pies, caramel apples, and apple crisps all seemed like great base recipes to transform into a shareable bread, but I nearly fell out of my chair when I remembered the best of doughy apple treats, apple fritters.
 Those things are brilliant.

-I mean, just look at those delicious pull-apart sections.
+I mean, just look at these delicious pull-apart sections.

 No, really look at them.
-You can see the soft apples coated in sticky apple syrup, the cinnamon, sugar, and other fall spices clinging to the bread where the sweet glaze can’t reach, the flakiness of soft biscuit… you can almost taste it, can’t you?
+You can see the soft, spiced apple pieces coated in sticky syrup peaking through those flaky, golden biscuits… you can almost taste it, can’t you?

 Luckily, as I mentioned before, putting this together is so easy that you’ll be able to actually taste it whenever you want with hardly any effort at all!
-Refrigerated biscuits are the key to keeping this recipe as simple as possible.
+I know a lot of pull-apart recipes call for making your own dough, and I definitely enjoy a good from-scratch recipe as much as the next person, but there’s nothing quite like a party treat you can just throw together.
+Here, refrigerated biscuits keep things as simple as possible.

 Perfect for breakfast or dessert, this easy-to-make and share Apple Fritter Pull-Apart Bread will blow you away!

-- 2 granny smith apples, very finely diced
+- 4 granny smith or honeycrisp apples, peeled, cored, and very finely diced

 - 1 teaspoon lemon juice